 How We Ranked These

 This list is organized by emergency risk, not alphabetical order.
 Xylitol and chocolate are at the top because they require immediate veterinary intervention.
 Avocado is at the bottom because it rarely causes serious harm.
-Every threshold cited comes from ASPCA Animal Poison Control Center data, peer-reviewed veterinary toxicology literature, or AVMA consensus guidelines.
+Thresholds and outcomes are based on ASPCA Animal Poison Control Center data, peer-reviewed veterinary toxicology literature, and AVMA consensus guidelines.
 When the science is unclear (grapes), we say so.

 Frequently Asked Questions